Compitalia – Late December or Early January

 August 19

-To Jupiter and Venus.
-Important for vine growers, probably corresponding
+Important for vine growers, corresponding

 to the times of harvest and crushing of grapes.
 This day was also a holiday for